 These are generally the two main things that officers are looking for.
-They will ask you various questions to determine whether or not you understand the purpose of the visa.
+They will ask various questions to determine whether or not the candidate understands the purpose of the visa.

 - Whether you have a professional interest to train in the USA

 - You have the financial means to sustain yourself and return to your home country